-Wingra School is an independent progressive school for children ages five to fourteen located on a on a hillside across from the University of Wisconsin Arboretum, centrally-located in Madison.
-We’re on the Madison Metro bus line, which is our connection to the Overture Center, the downtown library, the State Capitol, University of Wisconsin campus, and much more.
+Wingra is an independent progressive school for children ages five to fourteen located on a hillside across from the University of Wisconsin Arboretum, centrally-located in Madison.
+We’re on the Madison Metro bus line, which is our connection to the Overture Center, the downtown library, the State Capitol, the University of Wisconsin campus, and much more.

 In 1970 and 1971, five women, all with considerable knowledge in the fields of education and child development, set out to create a learning environment for children that followed many of the same philosophies as the “open classroom” or British primary model.
 It was a time when many educators questioned the effectiveness and benefits to children of the traditional, highly adult-centered practices in American education.